odoo/odoo/doc/reference/mobile.rst

 WebView container of mobile.

-This page documents how you can access mobile native components like Camera, Vibration, Notification, Toast through Odoo Web (via JavaScript).
+This page documents how you can access mobile native components like Camera, Vibration, Notification, Toast through Odoo Web (via JavaScript) in your Android and iOS devices.
 For this, you do not need to be a mobile developer, if you know Odoo JavaScript API you can access all available mobile features.